foucdeg/x-plane-map/README.md

 # x-plane-map
 Google Map plugin for X-Plane.
+You can find a [compiled version](http://forums.x-plane.org/index.php?app=downloads&showfile=25569) on the x-plane forums.

 SETUP INSTRUCTIONS
 ------------------